Maiql/adamskiPortfolio/README.md

 All things Adamski

-Just sumbitting something so far.
+Just submitting something so far.
 This is in no way done.
 I am loving javaScript so far but I have a hard time wrapping my head around CSS and html.